databrickslabs/databricks-sync/docs-site/content/docs/databricks-objects/workspace-notebooks.md

 ### Environment Variables

 There are no specific environment variables that need to be specified for imports.
+Refer to the imports environment variables for custom mapping variables.
+TODO!!!

 ### How are increments determined